thindil/steamsky/bin/doc/MODDING.md

     * If mobile should have constant amount of item, add attribute `amount` with amount of item.
 If mobile should have random amount of item, add attribute `minamount` with minimum amount of item and attribute `maxamount` with maximum amount of item.
+The maximum value for each amount parameter is 100_000.
     * Optional attribute `action`: What to do with this item.
 Possible values
       are: "add" (add this item, default option), "remove" (remove this item) or "update" (update selected item).